 One of the other major takeaways from “One Nation Under Stress,” Gupta says, is the importance of community.
 “Having a true social fabric can be such a buffer against some of these terrible stresses that we’re talking about, and social media is not the sort of social fabric that we’re talking about.”

-Gupta’s next project — a six-part series airing on CNN in April called “Chasing Life” — will focus on different countries that live happier, healthier, longer lives than we do in the United States in an attempt to better understand what they know what we don’t.
+Gupta’s next project — a six-part series airing on CNN called “Chasing Life” — will focus on different countries that live happier, healthier, longer lives than we do in the United States in an attempt to better understand what they know what we don’t.

 After that, Gupta will turn his attention to another root cause of our stress: our relationship with technology — specifically, how it is impacting younger generations.
 As the father of three almost-teenage daughters, he says that this is an issue that is very much top-of-mind for him (and most other parents) right now.